riatelab/magrit/CONTRIBUTING.md

 # Contributing to Magrit

+## Development process

+Development of Magrit is done in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving Magrit.

+Also note that the development is done first in the `dev` branch which is then merged into the `main` branch when a new version is released.

+In consequence, if you want to contribute to the project, you should fork the repository and create a pull request to the `dev` branch.

 ## Reporting issues

 To report a bug or to suggest some enhancements, don't hesitate to create a issue on the dedicated bug tracker on github: https://github.com/riatelab/magrit/issues.